John Dunning: Literary Mysteries for Booklovers

 It rook Dunning eight years after the previous instalment to come up with this third addition but it was worth the wait.

 After purchasing a first edition of a Richard Burton book (‘ the explorer/spy/author not the actor!’)
 Cliff Janeway is intrigued when the 90 year old Ms Gallant turns up and claims the book to be her own.
-What more, she gives him a fascinating story about how that book belonged to her own grand father who allegedly was a travelling companion to Richard Burton himself.
-She tells him of a whole treasure horde of first editions including an previously unknown book about Burton’s secret mission to the civil war torn America sets Janeway on the path through shady dealers, ethics free writers and romantic liaisons.
+What more, she gives him a fascinating story about how that book belonged to her own grandfather who allegedly was a travelling companion to Richard Burton himself.
+She tells him of a whole treasure hoard of first editions including a previously unknown book about Burton’s secret mission to the civil war torn America sets Janeway on the path through shady dealers, ethics free writers and romantic liaisons.

 Dunning offers fascinating background into the life of Richard Burton ( a polyglot explorer who spoke many eastern languages - he was also the first to translate a lot of eastern works like Arabian Nights and Kama Sutra into English).
 The mystery takes Janeway to Baltimore and culminates in an abandoned and crumbling Fort Sumter off the coast of Charleston.
 The said fort forms the centrepiece for an exciting and illuminating flashback involving Burton’s travels to America and his encounter with a Captain Abner.